itschillipill/copyable/README.md

 dart run build_runner build
 ```

-This will generate a *.copyable_plus.dart file with:
+This will generate a *.copyable.dart file with:

 copyWith() method